-Italian Grinder Sandwiches are Italian hoagie rolls stuffed with an assortment of savory deli meats and cheeses and toasted in the oven, then topped with a tangy dressing, tomato, onion, and crunchy lettuce.
-Easy to make and even easier to eat, this classic submarine sandwich is great for a casual lunch or dinner.
+Italian Grinder Sandwiches are Italian hoagie rolls stuffed with layers of savory deli meats and cheeses and toasted in the oven, then topped with a tangy dressing, tomato, onion, and crunchy lettuce.
+Easy to make in just 15 minutes and even easier to eat, this classic submarine sandwich is great for a casual lunch or dinner.

 Key Ingredients For This Grinder Sandwich Recipe